jlleongarcia/jlleongarcia/content/blog/dev-web-staticcms.md

 ![KeyStatic CMS with LandingPad Theme](/blog_img/web/staticcms/install-keystatic-app-github.png)

-Now, you wont see any error like: **
+Now, you wont see any error like: *It looks like you just tried to create a GitHub App for Keystatic but there is already a GitHub App configured for Keystatic.You may be here because you started creating a GitHub App but then started the process again elsewhere and completed it there.
+You should likely go back to Keystatic and sign in with GitHub to continue.*

 And whatever you edit with the theme via `localhost:4321/admin` will be automatically pushed to main.